Skip to content

 Answer: Wearing visible brand logos.
 Before the 80s, showing a label was considered tacky.
 The decade flipped that completely, turning logos into status symbols.

-This shift is so baked into modern culture that it feels like it’s always been normal.
+This shift is so baked into how we dress now that it feels like it’s always been normal.
 It hasn’t.
-Visible logos on clothing were a 1980s invention.
+Logos on the outside of clothing were a 1980s thing.
 Calvin Klein, Ralph Lauren, and Nike didn’t just sell products.
-They sold the right to advertise for them.
+They sold you the right to advertise for them.

 38. Hasbro’s Transformers toys generated how much in US sales in 1985 alone?
 (Hard)